victorhmp/BookShare-Client/README.md

 ## Client

-This repository is for BookShare's Web App client, built with React.
+This repository is for SwaB Web App client, built with React.

 For instructions on running it locally and contributing to the project, please refer to `CONTRIBUTING.md`.